Andaukmoan/CHPC_Image_Analysis/README.md

 squeue --account=paternabio-rw
 ```

 When your run is finished, you will receive an email and a slurm output file will be generated.
 You can check this file for information about how your job ran and to troubleshoot errors.
+This file will be in the directory you were in when you submitted the job.
 ```
 nano slurm-<jobID>.out
 ```